 Example #1 – INDEX MATCH as an Alternative to VLOOKUP

-Suppose we have a data as shown in the screenshot below:
+Suppose we have data as shown in the screenshot below:

 We are about to capture the Location column with the Name column as a reference (for name Lalit).

-Step 3: Use MATCH formula as a second argument inside INDEX formula and use a value in H1 as a lookup value under MATCH formula.
+Step 3: Use the MATCH formula as a second argument inside the INDEX formula and use a value in H1 as a lookup value under the MATCH formula.

 Step 4: Select the lookup array from A1:A5 as this is the column where we would like to check whether the lookup value can be found.
 Also, use zero as an exact match argument inside the MATCH function as zero looks up for the exact match of the lookup value.